How to Increase Your Social Security Benefits

 There is no benefit to waiting past age 70 to file, as these increases do not continue past that point, but they do apply up until then.

 Not surprisingly, the higher your earnings, the greater your retirement benefit will be, up to a point.
 Earnings over the annual limit ($127,200 in 2017 and indexed to inflation each year) are not considered in your benefit calculation.
 If you are under the limit, find ways to invest in your career and earn more.
 This will have many positive benefits, one of which will be to increase the amount of Social Security you'll get.

 Doing the Math

 There are many online Social Security calculators that crunch the numbers and project your future benefits.
 You can use them to see how different choices may impact your benefit amount.
-As you get near retirement, you'll want to incorporate your benefit amount into a retirement income plan that includes your assets, expenses and other sources of income so you get a good picture of what your retirement finances will look like.
+As you approach retirement, you'll want to incorporate your benefit amount into a retirement income plan that includes your assets, expenses, and other sources of income so you get a good picture of what your retirement finances will look like.